kazarmax/db-to-db-python/docker/readme.md

+### Running docker container with PostgreSQL and imported sales data

 Instructions:
 1. Ensure the `sales_data.csv` file is in the `./source-data` folder
 2. In the terminal, change the directory to the `docker`